Is What I Feel Real?

 Feelings can be fickle.
 You may hate Brussels sprouts as a child and appreciate them as an adult.
 You may love your favorite sports team one moment and be disgusted with them the next.
 You may find winter beautiful in December and be tired of it in January.
 Sometimes our range of emotions can be like riding a rollercoaster.

-Imagine that you were taught that spiritual truths came through emotions.
+Imagine that you were taught that spiritual truths came through emotions, like the teachings in the Mormon religion.
 You might feel very close to God on those days when you’re flying high, but when the winter doldrums pull you down, you might question where you stand with God.